z784324922/sls/intl.en-US/User Guide/Data shipping/Manage LogShipper tasks.md

 ## Delete shipping configuration {#section_ayl_zqh_tbb .section}

 1. On the Logstore list page, click Delete rule.
-2. Click Confirm in the pop-up dialog box.
+2. Click Confirm in the dialog box.
 Once deleted, you will no longer be able to create an offline archive configuration with the same name.
 Please choose carefully.